What Do Mechanical Engineers Do?

-According to BLS data, employment of mechanical engineers is projected to grow 9% by 2026, resulting in more than 25,000 new jobs.
+According to BLS data, employment of mechanical engineers is projected to grow 5% through 2028, resulting in more than 12,000 new jobs.
 And because mechanical engineers often work on cutting-edge technologies and industrial pursuits, opportunities will continue to grow as technology evolves.

 Earning a mechanical engineering bachelor’s degree is an important first step toward accessing this growing field and is typically a requirement for entry level mechanical engineer jobs, McInnis said.
 If you’re interested in a specialized area of mechanical engineering or dream of leading a team of engineers, completing a master’s degree program can help set you apart.

 One possible master’s degree path for mechanical engineers is to earn a business degree in a field like project management, McInnis said.
 After years of tough economic factors, staying on schedule and on budget is increasingly important and project managers are in demand, according to a 2018 article from the American Society of Mechanical Engineers (ASME).

 With a focus in project management, engineers can use their attention to detail and process design skills to oversee manufacturing, construction or other engineering projects and ensure they are efficient and cost-effective.

 Where Do Mechanical Engineers Work?